-Pre pared by 5 Name Congregation For For For the Period to A. PENSATION provide the fello owing annual compensation: \$ The cor igregation will provide the folio owing annual compensation: Φ В. PENSION AND OTHER BENEFITS The congregation will sponsor the deacon in the Pension and Other Benefits Program of the Evangelical Lutheran Church in Americal which provides retirement, disability, survivor, and medical-dental coverage.
-(Sponsorship will include medical-dental coverage for the individual's spouse and children unless they have other employer-provided group medical insurance coverage and the individual consents to waiving medical-dental coverage for them under the ELCA Pension and Other Benefits Program.)
-1. ELCA Pension on at % of defined compensation \$ 2.
-ELCA Medic cal and Dental Ins surance (check one below): □Mer nber only ☐Member and Children □Coverage Waived □Mei mber and spouse ☐Member, spouse & children 3.
-Other Insurar nce or benefits: \$ \$ c.
-EXPENSES The congregation will provide for the following expenses related to this ministry: a.
-Automobile a and travel allowar nce \$ b.
-Other profess sional expenses \$ c.
-Expenses for official meetings s of the synod, as reimbursed \$ d.
-Continuing e ducation (\$1000 a recommended; minimum \$700 from calling source) \$ e.
-Other \$ f. nis field of service as follows D. AGRE EMENT 1.
-2. 3.
-Paid sabbatic Continuing e cal leave ofducation time of up to three years per year, including Sundays months after each four years of ser weeks per year (recommend s, as reflected in a continuing-educat rvice in the same ministry setting the minimum of two weeks per y year that may be 4.
-Participation in a First-Call Th neological Education Program, where applicable 5.
-6. Ongoing care e through a Mutua al Ministry Committee d salary and contributions to the ELC A Pension and Other Renefits Program in a 12-month 0. period in the event that the pas stor is physically or mentally disable d 7.
-Maternity/Pa weeks minim ternity or Adoptiv ve leave ofweeks with full s alary, housing and benefits (Re ecommended 6 weeks; 4
+Pre pared by Name Congregation For • For the Period odto to A. ENSATION gregation will provide the following annual compensation: ¢ THE COI gregation win provide the following annual compensation. Φ В. The cor which p ON AND OTHER BENEFITS gregation will sponsor the deacon in the Pension and Other Benefits Program of the Evangelical Luctovides retirement, disability, survivor, and medical-dental coverage.
+(Sponsorship will include individual's spouse and children unless they have other employer-provided group medical invidual consents to waiving medical-dental coverage for them under the ELCA Pension and Other in the second contents of the program of the ELCA Pension and Other in the ELCA Pensio medical-dental coverage nsurance coverage and 1.
+ELCA Pension at% of defined compensation \$ 2.
+ELCA Medical and Dental Insurance (check one below): ☐Member only ☐Member and Children ☐Coverage Waived ☐Member and spouse ☐Member, spouse & children 3.
+Other Insurance or benefits: \$ \$ C. EXPENT The cor ISES gregation will provide for the following expenses related to this ministry: a.
+Automobile and travel allowance \$ b.
+Other professional expenses \$ c.
+Expenses for official meetings of the synod, as reimbursed d.
+Continuing education (\$1000 recommended; minimum \$700 from calling source) \$ e.
+Other \$ f.
+Pay the moving expenses to this field of service as follows Ψ 1.
+Tuy the moving expenses to this field of service as follows D. AGRE EMENT 1.
+Vacation time of days per year including Sundays 2.
+Vacation time ofdays per year, includingSundays Paid sabbatical leave of months after each four years of service in the same ministry setting g.
+3. Continuing education time of weeks per year (recommended minimum of two weeks per y accumulated up to three years, as reflected in a continuing-education agreement developed by the congregation council) ear that may be 4.
+Participation in a First-Call Theological Education Program, where applicable 5.
+Ongoing care through a Mutual Ministry Committee 6.
+Up to two months of continued salary and contributions to the ELCA Pension and Other Benefits Program in a 12-month 7 period in the event that the pastor is physically or mentally disabled Maternity/Paternity or Adoptive leave of weeks with full salary housing and benefits (Re commended 6 weeks: 4 weeks minimum)